craigaps/relying-party-server/README.md

 634cd513-dc6a-5e28-06fg-40c3dc81a79e
 ```

+See [Retrieve the list of relying party configurations](https://docs.verify.ibm.com/verify/reference/list_3-2) for more information.

 #### `API_CLIENT_ID` and `API_CLIENT_SECRET`

 This is the unique client identifier and confidential client secret that the relying party server uses internally to establlished an authenticated session with the FIDO2 and factors endpoints.